Moov-Organization/Moov-Documentation/docs/mission.md

 Historically, widening income and wealth disparity drive political disenfranchisement, and ultimately an unstable and unproductive society.

 So long as capitalism remains the prevailing economic model, society will continue to march towards safer, less expensive, and more efficient solutions.
 Automation and narrow artificial intelligence replacing human labor is no exception.
 We are already witnessing the introduction of AI in the areas of transportation, medical diagnosis & prescription, shipping, surveillance, farming, cooking, senior care, cashiering, legal consultation and many more.
 Based on current economic trends these AI services will be owned by a few people and at the same time replace millions of human workers.
 This will only further the wealth and income gap as the owners of these AI services collect even larger stakes of the produced wealth while the replaced workers receive little or none.

+> @todo explain what "this trend" is below

 So how do we reverse this trend?
 Barring direct political intervention, we need to address the underlying issue: *the oligopoly of a select few producers*.